Clean Up Supply Chains

 Even the most well-intentioned brands find exploitation in their supply chains.
 And now, in this era of fast fashion—with hurried timelines for new styles to hit shelves—the situation is getting worse.
 GoodWeave establishes clear and rigorous standards, and we verify compliance by regularly mapping and inspecting factories, worksites and facilities all the way down to cottage industry and individual homes.
 These inspections—which are random, unannounced, and frequent—lead us to exploited children and serve as a powerful deterrent to bad labor practices.

-Inspection and monitoring is part of our larger set of programs designed to remove child labor from supply chains, along with underlying circumstances that lead to child labor in the first place.
+Inspection and monitoring is part of our larger set of programming designed to remove child labor from supply chains, along with underlying circumstances that lead to child labor in the first place.
 Ultimately, partnering with GoodWeave motivates producers and buyers to adopt new business norms.
-To this end, our work in supply chains combines standard-setting, supply-chain mapping, identification of outsourced and multi-tiered production, remediation and rehabilitation.
+To this end, our work in supply chains combines standard-setting, supply-chain mapping, identification of outsourced and multi-tiered production, remediation and prevention.
 Each component strengthens the others.

 - No child labor is allowed,